Constantin Stănici: Club career

 In May 1998, he became a player for the American Minnesota Thunder, competing in the USL First Division (second tier).
 In the 1998 regular season, Stănici helped the team earn a second place in the Central Division group.
 In the later stages of the competition, he reached the play-off final for the league championship with Thunder, losing 1–3 to Rochester Rhinos.
 Before the start of the 1999 season, in order to maintain his sports form, he played six-a-side football for the Kansas City Attack team in the National Professional Soccer League.
 In the 1999 USL A-League season, Stănici was a reserve player and during the competition he terminated his contract with Minnesota Thunder.

 Afterwards he signed a contract with Drobeta-Turnu Severin in Divizia B. In April 2000, together with 16 other players, he accused the board of inducing the players to lose a match against Chimica Târnăveni.
 After examining the case, the Romanian Football Federation punished the clubs with mutual walkovers for both league matches and deducted six points from Drobeta-Turnu Severin.
 In May 2001, Stănici signed a contract with Valur, leaving a month later after only a few games played.

 He served as coach for Unirea Urziceni during the second part of the 2004–05 Divizia B season in which he also played one game, helping the team finish in fifth place.

 International career

 Between 1987 and 1992, Stănici made several appearances for Romania's under-21, Olympic and B teams.
+He helped the B side win the 1991 Nehru Cup, playing in the 3–1 win over rivals Hungary in the final.

-He played one game for Romania when coach Mircea Rădulescu introduced him in the 57th minute to replace Ioan Lupescu in a 6–0 victory against San Marino in the Euro 1992 qualifiers.
+Stănici played one game for Romania when coach Mircea Rădulescu introduced him in the 57th minute to replace Ioan Lupescu in a 6–0 victory against San Marino in the Euro 1992 qualifiers.